-Quartz movement features very delicate parts and mechanism.
+Quartz movement features very delicate parts and mechanisms.

-And while the top manufacturers try their best to provide good protection, poor operation or handling will still damage the watch.
+And while the top manufacturers try their best to provide good protection, poor handling may still damage the quartz movement in your watch.

 The hands will move slower if they are out of alignment, the contacts are broken, loose or rusty, or the magnetism is weak.